Zanja Madre: Archaeological finds

-Various portions have been documented as they have been uncovered during construction projects over the years.
-In 1978 archaeologist Julia Costello discovered a portion of the Zanja Madre during construction of the Plaza de Dolores.
+At least 18 segments of the Los Angeles Zanja system, including various portions of the Zanja Madre, have been documented as they have been uncovered during construction projects over the years.
+The resource was first formally documented by archaeologists in 1978 when archaeologist Julia Costello discovered a portion of the Zanja Madre during construction of the Plaza de Dolores.

 In 2000 two people dug up a section of the Zanja on the steep slope near a Broadway parking garage and were credited by the L.A.
 Weekly and Los Angeles Times as having rediscovered the Zanja.
 Later, archaeologists overseeing site operations near the MTA Gold Line studied the portions of uncovered brick conduit.
 They expected to find more portions along the line near the River Yard, but there were no discoveries.
 It was generally supposed that the Zanja had been destroyed during railroad yard construction over the years.
 Since it was private property, no archaeological surveys were made.

 In 2005 MTA construction crews uncovered unexpected sections of the brick Zanja Madre.
 Archaeologists were brought in to evaluate the finds, most of which were red-brick, penstock-sized aqueducts.
 Now serious studies and documentation have begun in order to have the Zanja Madre routes put onto historical registers.